bryceag11/UR10e_Robotiq/README.md

 # UR10e + Robotiq 2F-85 MoveIt Integration for ROS 2 Jazzy

+ROS 2 Jazzy packages for integrating a Universal Robots UR10e arm with a Robotiq 2F-85 gripper, including full MoveIt2 support for motion planning and execution.

 ## Overview

 This repository provides a complete integration of the UR10e robot arm with the Robotiq 2F-85 gripper for ROS 2 Jazzy Jalisco on Ubuntu 24.04.
 It includes:

 1. Robotiq gripper driver ported to ROS 2 Jazzy
 2. Combined URDF with calibrated TCP
+3. URScript-based gripper controller for reliable hardware control
-3. MoveIt2 configuration for motion planning with arm, gripper, or both
+4. MoveIt2 configuration for motion planning with arm, gripper, or both
-4. Pre-configured collision avoidance between arm and gripper
+5. Pre-configured collision avoidance between arm and gripper

 ## Features

 - Full MoveIt2 integration with three planning groups: `ur_manipulator`, `gripper`, and `ur10e_robotiq`
-- ROS2 gripper controller
+- URScript gripper controller using port 30002 for direct gripper control
 - Calibrated TCP at gripper tip for accurate motion planning
+- Fake hardware support for gripper in ros2_control (real control via URScript)
-- Collision checking configuration
+- Comprehensive collision checking configuration
 - RViz visualization with real-time gripper state

 ## Prerequisites